AckerlyXu/heima/articles/storage/blobs/storage-encrypt-decrypt-blobs-key-vault.md

 </appSettings>
 ```

-Add the following `using` statements and make sure to add a reference to System.Configuration to the project.
+Add the following `using` directives and make sure to add a reference to System.Configuration to the project.

 ```csharp
 using Microsoft.IdentityModel.Clients.ActiveDirectory;